- Lat : 43.931293

 Larrazet was founded between 1253 and 1265.
 Don't miss visiting the church of Sainte Marie Madeleine (XVIth century) and its unique Baroque altarpiece.
 The Renaissance castle of Johan de Cardailhac, the Belleperche abbot, was built in 1500.

 This village is located at the North-East of the Beaumont de Lomagne canton.
-The Gimone River makes a large turn near to a picturesque road.
+The Gimone River makes a large turn near a picturesque road.

 The village was built between 1253 and 1265 with a regular plan.
 Before 1268 the centre was closed by a wall surrounded by a deep ditch.
 The centre of the village still conserves some traces of the walls.
 There are some covered passages along the streets, with some ancient half-timbered houses (16th to 19th century).